Biden hails ‘rock-solid’ US-UK relationship at Downing Street talks with Sunak

 Britain, on the other hand, has indicated support for a fast-track approach for Ukraine.

-Though it is not a full-blown state visit, Mr Biden will be treated to a display of pageantry at Windsor Castle.
+Mr Biden also made a brief trip to Northern Ireland earlier this year to mark the 25th anniversary of the Good Friday Agreement.

-He will receive a royal salute and hear the US national anthem courtesy of the Welsh Guards, before having tea with the King.
+The White House has not been shy in the past in expressing concern about the impact of Brexit on the peace process, with the leaders briefly discussing the importance of the 1998 peace accord during Monday’s talks.

-They will also meet attendees of a climate finance mobilisation forum, where finance and philanthropic leaders will have discussed the support they can offer to poorer nations.
+Though it is not a full-blown state visit, Mr Biden has also been treated to a display of pageantry at Windsor Castle, where he received a warm welcome from the King.